nvaccess/nvda/devDocs/technicalDesignOverview.md

 ## Special Object Functions

 ### Events
-NVDA object, app module and virtual buffer instances can all contain special methods which handle events for NVDA Objects.
+NVDA object, global plugin, app module and tree interceptor instances can all contain special methods which handle events for NVDA Objects.
 These methods are all named beginning with "event_"; e.g. `event_gainFocus` and `event_nameChange`.
 These events are generally executed by a call to `eventHandler.executeEvent`, which is in turn generally called resultant to events queued by [API Handlers](#api-handlers).
 Most events do not take any additional arguments.
-App modules and virtual buffers are passed a handler function which should be called if the event should be handled by the next handler;
+Global plugins, app modules and tree interceptors are passed a handler function which should be called if the event should be handled by the next handler;
 e.g. the object itself.

+Although an event is always for a particular NVDA object, it first has a chance of being handled by global plugins, app modules or tree interceptors.
+If an event is handled by one of these, meaning that an `event_*` method was found and executed, the event stops there and does not go further, unless the method that handled it specifically calls the `nextHandler` function object passed to it.

+The chain of handlers is as follows:
+* The first found global plugin
+* The next found global plugin...
+* The app module containing the NVDA object the event is for, I.e. fetched from the NVDA object's `appModule` property.
+* The tree interceptor containing the NVDA object the event is for.
+I.e. fetched from the NVDA object's `treeInterceptor` property if the property is not `None`
+* The NVDA object itself.

 ### Scripts
-NVDA object, app module and virtual buffer instances can all contain special methods called scripts which are executed in response to [input gestures](#input-gestures) from the user.
+NVDA object, global plugin, app module and tree interceptor instances can all contain special methods called scripts which are executed in response to [input gestures](#input-gestures) from the user.
 These methods are all named beginning with "script_"; e.g. `script_reportCurrentFocus` and `script_dateTime`.
 Script methods are passed the input gesture that triggered them.
-Input gestures are bound to scripts in the class using a `__gestures` dict.
+Input gestures are bound to scripts in the class using a `scriptHandler.script` function decorator.
 They can also be bound at runtime using `bindGesture`.
 These are inherited from `baseObject.ScriptableObject`.

+Similar to events, input gestures have a chance to be handled by a script at one of many levels.
+But unlike events, once an input gesture finds and executes a script, there is no clean way to have the input gesture handled by a subsequent level.

+ The chain of handlers is as follows:
+* The first found global plugin
+* The next found global plugin...
+* The app module containing the currently focused NVDA object, I.e. fetched from the NVDA object's `appModule` property
+* The tree interceptor containing the currently focused NVDA object, I.e. fetched from the NVDA object's `treeInterceptor` property if the property is not `None`
+* The currently focused NVDA object
+* the first ancestor (parent) of the currently focused NVDAObject, if the found script's `canPropagate` property is True
+* the next ancestor of the currently focused NVDAObject, if the found script's `canPropagate` property is True...
+ * Global commands

 ## Inter-process Communication
 In general terms, every running application or service on a computer, including NVDA, is a separate process.
 No process can access data in another process except via special operating system mechanisms.